Temasys/GettingStarted/Web/README.md

-# Getting Started with the Temasys SDK for Web
+# Getting Started with the Temasys Skylink SDK for Web

+The Temasys Skylink SDK enables you to easily embed rich multi-user actions and communications features into any web application or page.

 ## **A step-by-step guide to embedding Real-Time Communication features into your webapp or website**